rockettheme/docs/Docs/wordpress/plugins/roksprocket/strips_mode.md

 9. The **Animation** dropdown gives you the ability to set the type of animation that happens during transitions from one feature to the next.

-10.  **Autoplay** sets whether you want the module to start rolling through strips automatically when the page loads, or to await a command from the visitor.
+10.  **Autoplay** sets whether you want the widget to start rolling through strips automatically when the page loads, or to await a command from the visitor.

 11.  **Autoplay Delay** sets the amount of time between cycled strips in the module.
 The longer this delay (in seconds), the longer a single post will be featured in the module.